mompiou/pycotem/doc/docs/diffraction.md

 - Set the ``` Diffraction alpha y-axis angle ``` (see [stereoproj](stereoproj.md#coordinate-systems) )

 - Left click on a diffraction spot.
-To ensure a higher precision zoom in.
+Zoom in to ensure a higher precision.

 - Click again on a second spot corresponding to the diffraction order $n$.